 It is useful for issuers to have appropriate protocols in place for dealing with takeovers given that issuers will often need to react quickly in response to any approach.
 Independence is an important issue in the context of takeovers and therefore any takeover committee should be independent of the bidder.
 Issuers are not required to disclose such protocols with other governance policies and documents.
-An issuer should disclose the composition of its takeover committee has been established, as this information is important to stakeholders.
+An issuer should disclose the composition of its takeover committee at the time the takeover committee is convened in relation to a specific bid, and once the bid is made public. and At that time the issuer should confirm that the committee's members are independent of the bidder, once the takeover committee has been established, as this information is important to stakeholders.